 A second series of test was performed with a medium-sized self-propeller model of 16ft at the large No2 ship tank.
 A false bottom at a 6.25 degree inclination was added to the tank.
 The model was tested at speeds of 6 to 14 knots and the rudder angle was set such that the model kept a course parallel to the bank.

-From these tests it followed that the rudder needed to keep a course parallel to the near bank increased with both speed and water depth.
+From these tests it followed that the rudder angle needed to keep a course parallel to the near bank increased with both higher speed or lower water depth.
 At the depth and speed corresponding to the conditions in Portsmouth harbour a rudder angle of 35 degrees was not sufficient to avoid the model from veering away from the shallow region.
 Using a rudder about 20% larger in area would not have helped in avoiding Nelson grounding.

 The cause of Nelson’s course instability is bank suction; in the restricted channel the flow cannot go under the bottom freely and the presence of the wall causes an asymmetry in the flow; the bow experiences a small apparent lift angle forcing it outward, while the stern experiences a low pressure region on the bank side pulling the ship in; a ship will typically yaw and then move away from the bank.
 The rudder must be moved towards the near bank to stay the course and then the ship can sail at a drift angle in a channel.